kyma-project/website/content/blog-posts/2022-11-17-release-notes-2.9/index.md

 ### Tracing preview

 We are actively working on the possibility of [integrating your trace backend based on OTLP](https://github.com/kyma-project/kyma/issues/11231).
-You can try out a first preview version by following this new [trace demo](https://github.com/kyma-project/examples/tree/main/trace-demo).
-Give it a try and feel free to provide feedback on the related [Github issue](https://github.com/kyma-project/kyma/issues/11231).
+You can try out the first preview version by following this new [trace demo](https://github.com/kyma-project/examples/tree/main/trace-demo).
+Give it a try and feel free to provide feedback on the related [GitHub issue](https://github.com/kyma-project/kyma/issues/11231).

 ## Serverless